tdunham19/OrbiSeq/README.md

 	- Align input reads to final consensu sequence : minimap2 align

 These workflows take advantage of nf-core [modules](https://nf-co.re/modules) for many of these components and the overall [nf-core](https://nf-co.re/) design philosophy.

-Additionally, the illumina workflow takes advantage of the [Stenglein Read Preprocessing Pipeline](https://github.com/stenglein-lab/read_preprocessing).
+Additionally, the illumina workflow takes advantage of the [Stenglein Lab Read Preprocessing Pipeline](https://github.com/stenglein-lab/read_preprocessing).

 ## Running the Pipeline